Links

 Caring Connections, a program of the National Hospice and Palliative Care Organization (NHPCO), is a national consumer and community engagement initiative to improve care at the end of life.
 It provides free resources and information to help people make decisions about end-of-life care and services before a crisis.

-Family Caregiver Alliance
+Family Caregiver Alliance (FCA)

-Family Caregiver Alliance offers programs to support and sustain the important work of families and friends caring for loved ones with chronic, disabling health conditions.
+FCA offers programs to support and sustain the important work of families and friends caring for loved ones with chronic, disabling health conditions.
 FCA's web site provides a wealth of caregiving advice, resource listings, newsletters, fact sheets, research reports, policy updates and discussion groups.

-National Council on Patient Information and Education
+National Council on Patient Information and Education (NCPIE)

-The National Council on Patient Information and Education (NCPIE) works to advance the safe, appropriate use of medicines through enhanced communication.
+NCPIE works to advance the safe, appropriate use of medicines through enhanced communication.
 Their web site provides helpful resources, many focused on the senior population, for both consumers and healthcare professionals to support safe medicine use.

 National PACE (Programs of All-Inclusive Care for the Elderly) Association

-The National PACE Association's web site offers numerous resources and tools for registerd providers to understand the PACE model, assess their organization’s commitment and capacity, assess their community’s needs, and move forward with development or expansion of a PACE program.
+The National PACE Association's web site offers numerous resources and tools for registered providers to understand the PACE model, assess their organization’s commitment and capacity, assess their community’s needs, and move forward with development or expansion of a PACE program.

 National Sleep Foundation